-" ENGL 4101H: Advanced Studies in Old English Language and Literature See trentu.ca/english for details.
+- " ENGL 4101H: Advanced Studies in Old English Language and Literature See trentu.ca/english for details.
 Prerequisite: 4.0 ENGL credits (or permission of the department).
-Excludes ENGL 4100Y.

-- " ENGL 4120Y/4121H: Advanced Studies in Middle English Language and Literature Exploring medieval texts produced from the twelfth to fifteenth centuries, including two of Ireland's famous "long twelfth century" manuscripts, Chaucer's Canterbury Tales of the late great fourteenth-century England, and questions of Chaucer's audience and reception of his works in his own time and immediately following his death.
+Excludes ENGL 4100Y. - " ENGL 4120Y/4121H: Advanced Studies in Middle English Language and Literature Exploring medieval texts produced from the twelfth to fifteenth centuries, including two of Ireland's famous "long twelfth century" manuscripts, Chaucer's Canterbury Tales of the late great fourteenth-century England, and questions of Chaucer's audience and reception of his works in his own time and immediately following his death.
 Prerequisite: 4.0 ENGL credits (or permission of the department).
 Students may take only one of ENGL 4120Y or 4121H for credit. - " ENGL 4150Y/4151H: Advanced Studies in Shakespeare See trentu.ca/english for details.
 Prerequisite: 4.0 ENGL credits (or permission of the department).
 Students may take only one of ENGL 4150Y or 4151H for credit. - " ENGL 4152Y/4153H: Advanced Studies in Renaissance Literature See trentu.ca/english for details.
 Prerequisite: 4.0 ENGL credits (or permission of the department).
-Students may take only one of ENGL 4152Y or 4153H for credit. - " ENGL 4200Y/4201H: Advanced Studies in Restoration and Eighteenth-Century Literature See trentu.ca/english for details.
+Students may take only one of ENGL 4152Y or 4153H for credit. - " ENGL 4200Y/4201H: Advanced Studies in Restoration and Eighteenth-Century LiteratureSee trentu.ca/english for details.
 Prerequisite: 4.0 ENGL credits (or permission of the department).
-Students may take only one of ENGL 4200Y or 4201H for credit. - " ENGL 4209H: Materiality and the Text in the Digital Age What happens to the study of the materiality of texts when a screen replaces the paper or parchment, and the stability of the written or printed signs is no longer guaranteed?
+Students may take only one of ENGL 4200Y or 4201H for credit. - " ENGL 4209H: Materiality and the Text in the Digital AgeWhat happens to the study of the materiality of texts when a screen replaces the paper or parchment, and the stability of the written or printed signs is no longer guaranteed?
 Topics include paratexts and metadata, archival theory, the Digital Humanities, hypertexts, technology, and the book as fetish.
-Prerequisite: 14.0 university credits with a minimum cumulative average of 80% and permission of the instructor. - ENGL 4250Y/4251H: Advanced Studies in the Romantics

-Exiles and Outcasts.
+Prerequisite: 14.0 university credits with a minimum cumulative average of 80% and permission of the instructor. - " ENGL 4250Y/4251H: Advanced Studies in the Romantics Topic for 2018-2019: Exiles and Outcasts.
 Explores the representation of outsiders, wanderers, melancholics, misfits, and radicals in British Romantic literature.
 How do writers from Wollstonecraft to Byron thematize exile and alienation, given broader concerns with social and sympathetic engagement?
 Is it possible to enact an idea of citizenship from the margins?
 Prerequisite: 4.0 ENGL credits (or permission of the department).
-Students may take only one of ENGL 4250Y or 4251H for credit. - ENGL 4300Y/4301H: Advanced Studies in American Literature Trent University Peterborough: Examining the Black Lives Matter movement as the most recent form of collective social protest against state-sanctioned racial violence.
-It examines the movement historically in relation to civil rights movements, theoretically, socially in terms of contemporary "racial formations" (prison complex, racial justice activism, Obama presidency), and recent literary - Trent University Durham GTA: Hauntings.
+Students may take only one of

+ENGL 4250Y or 4251H for credit.

+" ENGL 4300Y/4301H: Advanced Studies in American Literature

+Topic in Peterborough for 2018-2019: Examining the Black Lives Matter movement as the most recent form of collective social protest against state-sanctioned racial violence.
+It examines the movement historically in relation to civil rights movements, theoretically, socially in terms of contemporary "racial formations" (prison complex, racial justice activism, Obama presidency), and recent literary accounts.
+Topic in Durham for 2018-2019: Hauntings.
 Looks at ghostly presences in American literature of the long nineteenth century.
 We consider both haunted houses and haunted minds to uncover the cultural, social, and psychological significance of ghosts and the ghost story's potential to comment on national concerns, and social issues in covert ways.
 Prerequisite: 4.0 ENGL credits (or permission of the department).
-Students may take only one of ENGL 4300Y or 4301H for credit. - " ENGL 4400Y/4401H: Advanced Studies in Victorian Literature See trentu.ca/english for details.
+Students may take only one of ENGL 4300Y or 4301H for credit.

+" ENGL 4400Y/4401H: Advanced Studies in Victorian Literature

+See trentu.ca/english for details.
 Prerequisite: 4.0 ENGL credits (or permission of the department).
-Students may take only one of ENGL 4400Y or 4401H for credit. - " ENGL 4450Y/4451H: Postcolonial Texts With the collapse of Europe's empires after World War II, a new body of literature and literary theory emerged from the former colonies in Africa, Asia, and the West Indies.
-This postcolonial writing challenged everything about English literature and the way it imagined the world.
-Prerequisite: 4.0 ENGL credits (or permission of the department).
-Students may take only one of ENGL 4450Y or 4451H for credit.

-" ENGL-CAST 4500Y/4501H: Advanced Studies in Canadian Literature See trentu.ca/english for details.
-Prerequisite: 4.0 ENGL credits (or permission of the department).
-Students may take only one of ENGL 4500Y or 4501H for credit.
+Students may take only one of ENGL 4400Y or 4401H for credit.